Make a Trendy Double Exposure Effect in Photoshop

 Step 3

 Let’s add a finishing touch to our image.
 Select the desaturated portrait layer and Add Layer Mask by clicking the mask icon in the bottom part of the Layers panel.
 Take the Brush Tool (B) and switch the Fill color to black.
 Since our Layer mask is white by default, the black color will help us to erase the unwanted parts of the image.
-Paint over the neck area of the man, creating an illusion of his popping out from the trees.
+Paint over the neck area of the man, creating an illusion of his face popping out from the trees.

 edit the neck of the portrait with the layer maskedit the neck of the portrait with the layer maskedit the neck of the portrait with the layer mask